Kneecap to face no further action from police after Glastonbury performance

 Avon and Somerset Police said: “An investigation has been carried out into comments about a forthcoming court case made during Kneecap’s performance at Glastonbury Festival on Saturday 28 June.

+“Inquiries continue to be carried out in relation to separate comments made on stage during Bob Vylan’s performance.”

+During Bob Vylan’s performance, rapper Bobby Vylan chanted “Death, death to the IDF (Israel Defence Forces)”, while a member of Kneecap suggested fans “start a riot” outside his bandmate’s upcoming court appearance, before clarifying: “No riots, just love and support.”

-Kneecap have been in the headlines after O hAnnaidh, who performs under the name Mo Chara, was charged with a terror offence.
+Kneecap have been in the headlines after O hAnnaidh, who performs under the name Mo Chara, was charged with a terror offence relating to allegedly displaying a flag in support of Hezbollah.

-In reference to his bandmate’s upcoming court date, O Caireallain, who performs under the name Moglai Bap, told Glastonbury they would “start a riot outside the courts”, before clarifying: “No riots, just love and support, and support for Palestine.”
+In May, the Metropolitan Police said the group were being investigated by counter-terrorism police after videos emerged allegedly showing them shouting “Up Hamas, up Hezbollah” and “Kill your local MP”.

+The group apologised to the families of murdered MPs and said they have “never supported” Hamas or Hezbollah, which are banned in the UK.